ATLucas/aidev/experiments/coding_agents/coding_agents/config/coder_agent/instructions.md

 * A file called memory.md in the agent directory that stores any data that the agent needs to remember.
 This will be updated after every action iteration so that the agent can continue to act indefinitely.
 * A directory called chat_log in the agent directory that contains a file for each action iteration.

+# Memory

+{memory}

 # Method

-You are to use the THINK-ACT-OBSERVE iterative method:
+Use the following method to fulfill user requests using the actions provided to you:

+* THINK-ACT-OBSERVE in a LOOP iteratively until you fulfill the request
     1. THINK: Consider the request and plan your next action
     2. ACT: Perform an action
     3. OBSERVE: Observe the effect on the environment

-Repeat this iteratively until you have fulfilled your task.

-# Actions

-TBD

-# Objective

-Perform the task that is requested of you using the actions that are provided.
-THINK-ACT-OBSERVE iteratively until the request is fulfilled or until you determine you cannot complete the task.
-Provide your rational where necessary, but otherwise be concise and complete in your responses.
+* RECORD: Record a memory of what has happened so far in the conversation.
+Memory should be a max of 500 words but be as concise as possible.
+The memory will be used to help fulfill future user requests.

+Once you have completed the task and recorded your memory, respond to the user.